Ferrite-FEM/FerriteCon/2026/index.md

 <!-- The conference and meetup is free of charge, but registration is necessary.
 To register as a speaker, please send an email containing a title and a brief abstract (~100 words, 3-4 sentences) to Quoc Tuan La ([quoc-tuan.la@tu-braunschweig.de](mailto:quoc-tuan.la@tu-braunschweig.de)) at the latest the **28th of August (2026-08-28)**.
 If you want to attend without presenting, please register as soon as possible, but latest the **18th of September (2026-09-18)**. -->

 ## Registration
+*Please note that the participant registration deadline has passed.*

 Registration is open until **18th of September (2026-09-18)**.
 To register as a participant, please send an email to Mischa Blaszczyk ([mischa.blaszczyk@tu-braunschweig.de](mailto:mischa.blaszczyk@tu-braunschweig.de)).

 There will also be a social dinner at your own expense.
 If you are interested in attending, please indicate this in your email, along with any dietary requirements.